lilithebowman/SimpleUdonElevator/README.md

 There is a sample scene in `\Assets\_LilitheLotor_`.

-It contains an example elevator with the script applied.
+It contains an example elevator:

 ![image](https://user-images.githubusercontent.com/1637212/158293251-a4e8606d-b88b-4615-a0b1-76506d22f6fe.png)